 - First contact.
 Often by phone.
 There is no need to rush.
 Treat the situation calmly and listen carefully to their story making short notes which need to be held securely.
-See the Proforma. - Contact your incumbent, or in the absence of them because of Vacancy, sabbatical or holidays, the Rural Dean, incumbent of a neighbouring parish, or the Archdeacon to talk through the situation. - Even if you are confident about dealing with the case; still get in touch with the DMA before going any further via deliverance@chester.anglican.org or Church House 01928 718834. - Some people travel from church to church via way of mediums etc. It is important to let the team know so we can log the details so we can get some idea of geographical occurrences and the frequency of them. - Always work with another person when visiting.
+See the Proforma. - Contact your incumbent, or in the absence of them because of a vacancy, sabbatical or holiday, the Rural Dean, the incumbent of a neighbouring parish, or the Archdeacon to talk through the situation. - Even if you are confident about dealing with the case; still get in touch with the DMA before going any further via deliverance@chester.anglican.org or Church House 01928 718834. - Some people travel from church to church via way of mediums etc. It is important to let the team know so we can log the details so we can get some idea of geographical occurrences and the frequency of them. - Always work with another person when visiting.
 Consider the gender of the person affected and whether this might influence who you have with you when you respond. - There might be safeguarding implications to consider.
-If you are unsure of this please telephone Sean Augustin DSA 07704 338885 safeguarding@chester.anglican.org.
-If someone discloses whilst on a pastoral visit, still keep ministry to a minimum until speaking to a DMA and the situation has been thoroughly explored. - Do not collude with people's interpretation of events either by what you say or in the use of prayer.
-Simply listen without judgment. - Only those appointed/authorised to do so should engage in this ministry and Curates and Licensed ministers, should not engage in this ministry without the express permission of their incumbent, observing all the directions as above.

-This ministry is discreet and avoids publicity.
-Should there be any specific concerns regarding this, please contact the Communications Officer, Stephen Freeman 01928 643454 / 07704 338309 stephen.freeman@chester.anglican.org
+If you are unsure of this please telephone Pauline Butterfield, Diocesan Safeguarding Adviser on 07703 800 031. - If someone discloses whilst on a pastoral visit, still keep ministry to a minimum until speaking to a DMA and the situation has been thoroughly explored. - Do not collude with people's interpretation of events either by what you say or in the use of prayer.
+Simply listen without judgment. - Only those appointed/authorised to do so should engage in this ministry and curates and licensed ministers, should not engage in this ministry without the express permission of their incumbent, observing all the directions as above. - Deliverance Ministry is discreet and avoids publicity.
+Should there be any specific concerns regarding this, please contact the Director of Communications, Jim Butterworth james.butterworth@chester.anglican.org or 07889 217594.